 3 – Elaphiti Islands

-Jump aboard a ferry to the Elaphiti Islands, a popular destination that is easily reachable from Dubrovnik.
+Jump aboard a ferry to the Elaphiti Islands, among the best islands in Europe and a popular destination that is easily reachable from Dubrovnik.

 Among the thirteen isles, Kolocep, Lopud and Sipan are the most visited.
 Explore the archipelago one island at a time, or tour it all on a single cruise.